Azure/AKS-Construction/GhActions.md

 ### Cleanup

-This stage will delete the resources created in Azure in order to keep costs optimised.
+This stage will delete the resources created in Azure, after proving the configuration.
+If one of the previous stages fails then the infrastructure will be left in order to enable troubleshooting.

+Each night the resource groups used for IaC testing are purged of all resources.

 ## CI Step Highlight